Pintu-Roy121/EduCare-Learning-Client/README.md

 - Used Firebase to implement Authentication system
 - Used useContext()
 - Also Used react-to-pdf but not perfect.
+- Used Tailwind , daisyUi freamwork and library
 - Used router to go to the path that is declared.
 - Used route to declared path for specific components.
 - I have use (useLoaderData()) Hook to get the fetch data that's from API.